ajaythxkur/aptos-staking/README.md

 "# aptos-staking"

-FrontEnd
-Go To frontend directory
-npm i & then npm run dev
+To run Frontend : Go To frontend directory - npm i & then npm run dev